datarza/HeaderTableLayoutPanel/README.md

 The _HeaderTableLayoutPanel_ implements just three properties:
 - _CaptionText_ - string property that contains a text for showing.
 If this property is _string.Empty_ or _null_ then the header will not be shown
 - _CaptionStyle_ - this is enum (_HighlightCaptionStyle_) property that points a drawing style.
 It can be: _ForeColor_, _HighlightColor_, _HighlightStyle_, _NavisionAxaptaStyle_, _GroupBoxStyle_ (see the image above)
-- _CaptionLineWidth_ - byte property that point the width of line of header (nothing effect, if _CaptionStyle = HighlightCaptionStyle.GroupBoxStyle_)
+- _CaptionLineWidth_ - byte property that points the width of line of header (nothing effect, if _CaptionStyle = HighlightCaptionStyle.GroupBoxStyle_)

 ### Screens